aserranoTCCM/ProgrammingProject_Homework_A_Serrano/README.md

 # Acknowledgment

-I would like to use this little space to thanks Jeremy Harvey from KU Leuven, as his help along the development of the script has been crucial.
+I would like to use this little space to thanks Jeremy Harvey from KU Leuven, as his help along the development of the script has been crucial for my understanding.